danzelbel/xray-beams/README.md

 ![features](images/readme/view-pre-conditions.gif)

-:information_source: A `folderId:{{folderId}}` label will be added/removed from the pre-condition when it gets associated/dissociated to an Xray folder.
+🛈 A `folderId:{{folderId}}` label will be added/removed from the pre-condition when it gets associated/dissociated to an Xray folder.

 ### Detect feature problems